-Core Illumina impairment for 2023 consisted of an IPR&D intangible asset impairment.
-GRAIL impairment for 2023 consisted of goodwill impairment of \$712 million and an IPR&D intangible asset impairment of \$109 million as a result of an interim impairment test performed in Q3 2023.
-GRAIL impairment for 2022 consisted of goodwill impairment of \$3,914 million.
-See note "4.
-Acquisitions, Goodwill, and Intangible Assets" for additional details.
+GRAIL goodwill and intangible impairment in 2024 consisted of goodwill impairment of \$1,466 million and IPR&D impairment of \$420 million as a result of impairment tests performed in Q2 2024.
+Core Illumina goodwill and intangible impairment for 2024 consisted of an IPR&D impairment recorded in Q1 2024.
+GRAIL goodwill and intangible impairment for 2023 consisted of goodwill impairment of \$712 million and IPR&D impairment of \$109 million as a result of an interim impairment test performed in Q3 2023.
+See note 5.
+Goodwill, Intangible Assets, and Acquisitions.